Higgsing $qq$-character and irreducibility: Introduction and summary

 \section{Introduction and summary}

-The $qq$-character is a two parameter deformation of the ordinary character associated with a module constructed on a generic quiver, which has been originally introduced in the context of supersymmetric gauge theory through double quantization of Seiberg--Witten geometry by Nekrasov~\cite{Nekrasov:2015wsu}.
-The $qq$-character has a geometric realization using Nakajima's quiver variety~\cite{Nakajima:1994nid,Nakajima:1998DM,Nakajima:1999JAMS}, which could be interpreted as a natural generalization of the geometric construction of the $q$-character of Yangian and quantum affine algebra~\cite{Knight:1995JA,Frenkel:1998ojj}: \footnote{ There exists another two parameter deformation of the character, called the $t$-analog of $q$-character~\cite{Nakajima:2001PC,Nakajima:2004AM}, which also has a natural geometric construction based on the (graded version of) quiver variety.
-The role of the $t$-parameter is different from the second deformation parameter of the $qq$-character, so that the relation between the $qq$-character and the $t$-analog of $q$-character is still not clear at this moment. } Let $\Gamma = (\Gamma_0,\Gamma_1)$ be a quiver, where $\Gamma_0$ is a set of the nodes and $\Gamma_1$ is a set of the edges.
-We denote the quiver variety associated with quiver $\Gamma$ by $\mathfrak{M}_{v,w}^\Gamma$ with the dimension vectors, $v = (v_i)_{i \in \Gamma_0}$ and $w = (w_i)_{i \in \Gamma_0}$, such that the vector spaces attached to the nodes and the corresponding framing spaces are given by $\mathbf{V}_i = \mathbb{C}^{v_i}$ and $\mathbf{W}_i = \mathbb{C}^{w_i}$ for $i\in \Gamma_0$.
-We also denote $\mathbf{V} = (\mathbf{V}_i)_{i \in \Gamma_0}$ and $\mathbf{W} = (\mathbf{W}_i)_{i \in \Gamma_0}$, and the automorphism groups by $G_v = \mathrm{GL}(\mathbf{V}) = \prod_{i \in \Gamma_0} \mathrm{GL}(\mathbf{V}_i)$ and $G_w = \mathrm{GL}(\mathbf{W}) = \prod_{i \in \Gamma_0} \mathrm{GL}(\mathbf{W}_i)$.
-Then, in addition to the quantum deformation parameters $q_{1,2} \in \mathbb{C}^\times$, the $q$- and $qq$-characters depend on the equivariant parameters of $G_w$ denoted by $\underline{x} = (x_{i,\alpha})_{i \in \Gamma_0, \alpha = 1,\ldots,w_i}$, that we call the \emph{weight parameters} for short.
-These weight parameters are identified with the zeros of the Drinfeld polynomials, \footnote{ Namely, the Drinfeld polynomial is a characteristic polynomial of $G_w$. } which play a central role in the construction of the finite dimensional representation of Yangian and quantum affine algebra~\cite{Chari:1991CMP,Chari:1994pf}.
-It has been known that the finite dimensional module constructed from generic Drinfeld polynomials is not irreducible in general, and in order to obtain the irreducible highest weight module, zeros of the Drinfeld polynomial, namely the weight parameters, should obey the \emph{$q$-segment condition}.
-The purpose of this paper is to elucidate the role of the weight parameters in the relation to the irreducibility of the $qq$-character.
+The $qq$-character is a two-parameter deformation of the ordinary character associated with a module constructed on a quiver, which has been introduced in the context of supersymmetric gauge theory through double quantization of Seiberg--Witten geometry by Nekrasov~\cite{Nekrasov:2015wsu}.
+The $qq$-character has a geometric realization using Nakajima's quiver variety~\cite{Nakajima:1994nid,Nakajima:1998DM,Nakajima:1999JAMS}, which could be interpreted as a natural generalization of that for the $q$-character of Yangian and quantum affine algebra~\cite{Knight:1995JA,Frenkel:1998ojj}: \footnote{ In fact, the notion of the $qq$-character was already mentioned in \cite{Frenkel:1997lee} in the context of the deformed W-algebras.
+Moreover, there exists another two parameter deformation of the character, called the $t$-analog of $q$-character~\cite{Nakajima:2001PC,Nakajima:2004AM}, which also has a natural geometric construction based on the (graded) quiver variety.
+The role of the $t$-parameter is different from the second deformation parameter of the $qq$-character, so that the relation between the $qq$-character and the $t$-analog of $q$-character is not yet clear at this moment. } Let $\Gamma = (\Gamma_0,\Gamma_1)$ be a quiver, where $\Gamma_0$ is a set of nodes, and $\Gamma_1$ is a set of edges.
+We denote by $\mathfrak{g}_\Gamma$ the simple Lie algebra whose Dynkin diagram coincides with a quiver $\Gamma$.
+We denote the quiver variety associated with a quiver $\Gamma$ by $\mathfrak{M}_{w,v}^\Gamma$ with the dimension vectors, $v = (v_i)_{i \in \Gamma_0}$ and $w = (w_i)_{i \in \Gamma_0}$, such that the vector spaces attached to the nodes and the corresponding framing spaces are given by $\mathbf{V}_i = \mathbb{C}^{v_i}$ and $\mathbf{W}_i = \mathbb{C}^{w_i}$ for $i\in \Gamma_0$.
+We also write $\mathbf{V} = (\mathbf{V}_i)_{i \in \Gamma_0}$, $\mathbf{W} = (\mathbf{W}_i)_{i \in \Gamma_0}$ and denote the automorphism groups by $G_v = \mathrm{GL}(\mathbf{V}) = \prod_{i \in \Gamma_0} \mathrm{GL}(\mathbf{V}_i)$, $G_w = \mathrm{GL}(\mathbf{W}) = \prod_{i \in \Gamma_0} \mathrm{GL}(\mathbf{W}_i)$.
+Then, in addition to the quantum deformation parameters $q_1, q_2 \in \mathbb{C}^\times$, the $q$- and $qq$-characters depend on the equivariant parameters of $G_w$ denoted by $x = (x_{i,\alpha})_{i \in \Gamma_0, \alpha = 1,\ldots,w_i}$.
+In fact, these parameters are identified with the zeros of the Drinfeld polynomials, called the spectral parameters, playing a central role in the construction of the finite-dimensional module of the Yangian and the quantum affine algebra~\cite{Chari:1991CMP,Chari:1994pf}.
+It is known that the finite-dimensional module associated with generic spectral parameters is irreducible.
+However, when the spectral parameters are in a special relation, the corresponding module may be reducible.
+The purpose of this paper is to elucidate the role of the spectral parameters from the point of view of the $qq$-character.